 Modern laminate also has water-resistance which is a huge development from years ago.
 It used to be that you had to immediately wipe up any spills or else your laminate floors would be damaged, but today's designs have greater durability.
 While we wouldn't recommend laminate for a bathroom with a shower or tub (waterproof flooring is better suited for these rooms), it can take everyday spills, such as water splashed from a dog's dish or spilled milk, with ease.

 TIP: Laminate floors are ranked by AC ratings.
 This system ranks laminate’s resistance to abrasion, impact, stains and cigarette burns, as well as, how the product has been tested for common wear.
 A higher AC rating indicates higher wear resistance.
-An example of a high AC rating is a 4.
+An example of a high AC rating is a 4 or 5.

 BONUS TIP: Take the time to learn the difference between water resistant and waterproof floors if you are considering new floors in a kitchen, bathroom, or mudroom.